Eva Johnson

 Eva Knowles Johnson (born 1946) is an Aboriginal Australian poet, actor, director, and playwright.
-She is known for directing the first Aboriginal Women's Arts Festival in Adelaide in 1985, for which she wrote the play Tjindarella.
+She is known for directing the first Aboriginal Women's Arts Festival in Adelaide, South Australia, in 1985, for which she wrote the play Tjindarella.

 Early life and education

 Eva Knowles Johnson was born in 1946 at Daly River in the Northern Territory.
 She belongs to the Malak Malak people, an Aboriginal people of the Northern Territory.
 At the age of two, Johnson was taken from her mother and placed on a Methodist Mission on Croker Island, Northern Territory.
 Aged 10, she was transferred to an orphanage in Adelaide.

 Johnson gained an associate diploma in community development at the South Australian Institute of Technology and also studied for a degree in Aboriginal studies at the University of Adelaide.

 Career

 Johnson has worked as an enrolled nurse, poet, actor, director, playwright, and teacher.

 She began writing in 1978.
 Her first poem became the title of the first play ever produced by Black Theatre in Adelaide, When I Die You'll All Stop Laughing.
 The satirical revue was performed in the Union Hall at the University of Adelaide in 1978.

 Johnson played the part of Alice Wilson (credited as Eva Birrit) in the fourth segment of the 1981 award-winning TV series Women of the Sun.